achtnullzwei/Doorman/docs/en/order.md

 # Get your own Doorman <Badge v-if="status.status !== 'error' && available_units >= 0" :type="availability_class" :text="availability_text" @click="openManagement" />

 Interested in a ready-to-use solution?
-I offer fully assembled Doorman-S3 units with the [Doorman Firmware](guide/firmware/installation) pre-installed — ready for seamless integration with Home Assistant.
+I offer fully assembled Doorman S3 units with the [Doorman Firmware](guide/firmware/installation) pre-installed — ready for seamless integration with Home Assistant.

 :::tip PLEASE NOTE
 This is **not an official or certified product**.
 It is the result of a reverse engineering effort and is provided **as-is**, with **no guarantee of compatibility, safety, or functionality**.